aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/transform-3d-nodes-with-quaternions/_index.md

 ## Step 7: Add Cube to the Scene

-Include the cube node in the scene hierarchy.
+Adding the node to the scene hierarchy makes it part of the final export.
+The scene’s root node automatically includes all child nodes during the save operation.

 ```java
 scene.getRootNode().getChildNodes().add(cubeNode);